dxj20120122/randomRollCall/README.md

 -Built by young developers: As a 13-year-old developer, I hope to showcase the creativity and programming abilities of the younger generation through this project.
 I believe that age is not a limit, dreams and passion are the most important.

--**Easy to use**: No complex settings required, just open the webpage to start using.
+- **Easy to use**: No complex settings required, just open the webpage to start using.
 Whether you are a technical expert or a beginner, you can easily get started.

 -Fairness and impartiality: Every time the "random roll call" button is clicked, the system will randomly select a name from the list to ensure that every participant has an equal chance of being selected.

 -Highly customizable: Users can easily add, delete, or edit names in the list to meet the needs of different scenarios.

--**Responsive design**: Suitable for various devices, whether it is a computer, tablet, or mobile phone, it can provide a good user experience.
+- **Responsive design**: Suitable for various devices, whether it is a computer, tablet, or mobile phone, it can provide a good user experience.

-###Project Background
+### Project Background

 During my upbringing, I often saw teachers struggling to choose students to answer questions.
 Sometimes, the selection process is not fair enough and may make some students feel neglected.
 So, I had an idea: why not use programming to solve this problem?